thecodinghouse/rails_rest_vote/README.md

 ## Usage

-Add following line to the model you want to use upvote/downvote or like/unlike functionality:
+Add below line to the model for which you want to record `upvote/downvote` or `like/unlike` functionality:

     has_many :votes, :as => :votable

-It can be used in 2 ways:
+It can be used in 2 ways, I am using `Post` model in below examples:

-1. Use as upvote/downvote ( _stackoverflow_):
+1. Use as `upvote/downvote` ( _stackoverflow_):

     ##### APIs